Calotes liolepis

 The whistling lizard or Sri Lanka agama (Calotes liolepis) is a species of lizard in the family Agamidae.
-It is one of four Calotes species endemic to Sri Lanka.
+It is one of seven Calotes species endemic to Sri Lanka.

 Distribution

 Restricted to submontane forests below 100m, and found in forested areas and plantations.
-Widely distributed, but apparently patchily distributed, in the central hills of Sri Lanka, including Knuckles, Kotmale, Sinharaja, Talawakele, Hanguranketha, Kanneliya, Galle, Kandy, Dambulla, Peradeniya, Namunukula, and Gampola.
+Widely distributed but frequently found in the central hills of Sri Lanka, including Knuckles, Kotmale, Sinharaja, Talawakele, Hanguranketha, Kanneliya, Galle, Kandy, Dambulla, Peradeniya, Namunukula, and Gampola.

 Description

-Head long.
-Tail long.
-A series of spines on nape make up the dorso-nuchal crest in males.
-Enlarged scales on dorsum of the body.
-Midbody scale rows 33–39.
-Ventral scales as large as those on flanks.
-Forehead pale brown, with pale inter-orbital bands.
-Dorsum pale gray with dark gray bands, numbering four on the body.
-Limbs and tail similarly dark-banded.
+Whistling lizards are able to camouflage, changing color from green to brown to match their environment.
+The species has a relatively long head and tail, the latter often double the length of its body.
+A series of spines on the nape make up the dorso-nuchal crest in males, while both males and females possess scales on the dorsum of the body.
+Ventral scales as large as those on its flanks.
+The forehead is pale brown, with pale inter-orbital bands, and the dorsum is pale gray with dark gray bands.
+The limbs and tail are similarly dark-banded.

 Ecology

 Unusual among agamid lizards is its habit of uttering a high-pitched whistle when alarmed.
 It feeds on insects and ants.
 Gravid females are seen between July–August.